sbox-cost/sbox-cost.github.io/index.md

 Two types of submissions will be accepted for this workshop:

 1. Short papers (up to 4 pages) reporting results of new or existing algorithms on the provided BBOB SBOX-COST suite of (box-constrained) test functions.
-Please refer to the following link for the data and instructions on how to use it [LINK TO EXAMPLE DATA]()
+Please refer to the following link for the data and instructions on how to use it: <https://github.com/sbox-cost/Examples>

 2. Longer papers (up to 8 pages) discussing aspects related to the presence of box-constraints.